Solitarju/vrchat-api-library/README.md

 # VRChat API Library

 VRChat API Library is a Node.js library that allows easy integration of the VRChat API into your applications.

-It provides real-time event handling through WebSockets, all endpoints and API sections are built according to the **unofficial** [VRChat API Docs](https://vrchatapi.github.io/docs/api/).
+It provides real-time event handling through WebSockets, all endpoints and API sections are built according to the **community driven** [VRChat API Docs](https://vrchatapi.github.io/docs/api/).

 Feel free to reach out on the Discord server below for support or inquiries.